Nissan Patrol review and buyer’s guide

 And this is where things get interesting.

-The Ti starts from $84,900 (before on-roads), or more like $96K when you do add those on road costs.
-Prices have crept up with the introduction of the MY24 model, but not because of new features or any fundamental changes.
-It seems Nissan has bumped the price simply because it wanted to – much like what we’ve seen in other industries lately.
+The Ti starts from $98,000 driveaway (when you do add those on road costs).
+Prices have crept up every year for the last few years, but are now fairly stable.
+It seems Nissan has bumped up the price incrementally simply because it wanted to and/or possibly when the LC300 arrived, which would’ve been a clear indication they could ask much more.
+Much like what we’ve seen in other brands and industries lately.
 Looking at you, Mazda, Toyota et al.

 Compared with the LandCruiser VX, which starts from $118,301, the Patrol is an absolute bargain.
 And you still get a lot of vehicle for the money.
 Just under 5.2 metres of vehicle to be precise.
 But you also get a bunch of premium stuff: the leather seats, the electric seat adjustment for the front occupants, plus the auto emergency braking, digital rearview mirror, and blindspot monitoring.